Do Some Research

 Congratulations—you have a home sweet home!
-On closing day, you’ll sign your final set of documents to complete the process.
+On closing day, no matter if you chose a traditional in-person closing, a Hybrid eClosing or a RON eClosing, you’ll sign your final set of documents to complete the process.
 Make sure to review the information carefully before signing.
 Now it’s time to get your keys and start planning your move.

 More About the Mortgage Process